Learn how to create a strategy to maximize member retention in this guide

 Also, you might consider using an A/B testing plugin like Nelio Testing to figure out what’s working and what isn’t.
 Then you can get rid of the fluff.

-Ask For Feedback and Listen to Your Members
+Ask for Feedback and Listen to Your Members

 Never assume an active member is a happy member.
 Even if a member is engaging with your content, they may still be thinking about quitting your site.
-While user engagement tools can help rescue disengaged members, asking for feedback is a great way to find out how to keep active users satisfied.

 Create user surveys, open up discussion areas, and use email marketing tools to better connect with active users.
 Doing so will tell you a lot about your membership site and what you can do to reduce its churn rate.

 Furthermore, encouraging members to take an exit interview or cancellation survey as they leave can reveal a lot about your business.
+OptinMonster is an excellent tool for creating and managing these sorts of assets.

 Final Thoughts